-Diebold et al. (1998) rely mainly on a graphical assessment of the uniformity and independence properties that characterize the PITs of correctly specified predictive distributions.
-Following Diebold et al. (1998), we test the uniformity of the empirical distribution function of the PITs (i.e., the histogram of the PITs); independence is assessed by reporting the autocorrelation functions of various powers of the PITs.
-Specifically, we follow Diebold et al. (1998) in deriving confidence intervals for the number of observations which fall into any one bin, in order to assess the uniformity of the PITs statistically; under the maintained assumption of independence, the latter follows a binomial distribution.
-We divide the unit interval into $n_h =$ 5 equally sized bins and show the fractions of the PITs which fall into each bin.
-If the PITs are indeed i.i.d. uniform, then each bin will contain $\hat{p} = 100/n_b\% = 20\%$ of the PITs.
-We construct the 2.5th and 97.5th percentiles of the distribution of \hat{p} by using a normal approximation: $\hat{p} \pm 1.96\sqrt{\hat{p}(1-\hat{p})/P}$.
-The benefit of this approach is that. when the PITs are not uniform (i.e., the empirical distribution function of the PIT fails to have a rectangular shape), the shape of the histogram sheds light on the reasons behind the failure of the model.
+I. Diebold, Gunther and Tay (1998) test.
+Diebold, Gunther and Tay (1998) mainly rely on a graphical assessment of uniformity and independence properties that characterize PITs of correctly specified predictive distributions.
+Following Diebold, Gunther and Tay (1998), we test the uniformity of the empirical distribution function of the PITs (i.e. the histogram of the PITs); independence is assessed by reporting the autocorrelation function of various powers of the PITs.
+More in detail, in order to statistically assess the uniformity of the PITs, we follow Diebold, Gunther and Tay (1998) in deriving confidence intervals for the number of observations falling into any bin; under the maintained assumption of independence, the latter follows a binomial distribution.
+We divide the unit interval into $n_b = 5$ equally sized bins and depict the fraction of PITs falling into each bin.
+If the PITs are indeed iid uniform, then each bin would contain $\hat{p} = 100/n_b\% = 20\%$ of the PITs.
+We construct the 2.5th and 97.5th percentiles of the distribution of \hat{p} by using a normal approximation: $\hat{p}\pm 1.96\sqrt{\hat{p}(1-\hat{p})/P}$.
+The usefulness of this approach is that, when the PITs are not uniform (i.e. the empirical distribution function of the PIT fails to have a rectangular shape), the shape of the histogram sheds light on the reasons behind the failure of the model.